JevZ123/orbital-witness-takehome/README.md

 * I did not set up more robust formatting rules and linting due to time constraints
 * I did add any error propagation to the client
 * I did not prepare the project structure for a seamless expansion of tests and capabilities due to time constraints
+* I did not create a more complex CI workflow due to time constraints